-- The Master Plan process so far, - Results of research into existing conditions and needs, - Best practices for siting, operating and designing public restrooms, - Results from the pilot projects, including available data, and - Next steps
+- The Master Plan process so far, - Results of research into existing conditions and needs, - Best practices for siting, operating and designing public restrooms, - Results from the pilot projects, including available data, - Future locations of interest for public restrooms, and - Preliminary next steps

-Attached is a list of best practices for siting, operating and designing restrooms, derived from other cities and Olympia's experience.
+Attached is a list of best practices for siting, operating and designing restrooms, which are derived from other cities and Olympia's experience.
 Public restrooms are commonly susceptible to abuse, and these best practices are intended to curb or mitigate negative behaviors so that clean, safe restrooms can be maintained for all.
 The attachment highlights where best practices were employed in each of the five pilot projects; during the briefing staff will provide more information about these practices and how employing them or not employing them has affected conditions in each of the pilots.